University of Kansas

 Program Description

 Students interested in KU’s Engineering programs need to work closely with advisors at both JCCC and KU.
 This helps students stay on track and not prolong the time it takes to earn an engineering bachelor’s degree from KU.
 Students are advised to complete the Kansas Systemwide General Education requirements, and the prerequisite courses listed on the transfer guide.
 Students are also encouraged to use the Reverse Transfer option (if eligible) after transferring to KU.
-Reverse Transfer allows students to earn their associate degree from JCCC while working towards their bachelor’s degree at KU.
+The Reverse Transfer allows students to earn their associate degree from JCCC while working towards their bachelor’s degree at KU.

 The broad discipline of mechanical engineering enables students to have productive and rewarding careers, and to develop and improve new technologies in both traditional and emerging fields.
 Mechanical engineers apply fundamental principles to develop, design, manufacture, and test machines and other mechanical devices.
 Such devices include but are not limited to power-producing machines as well as power-consuming machines.
-Mechanical engineers are employed in diverse areas including but not limited to: the energy and power industries, the automotive and aerospace industries, and industrial manufacturing.
+Mechanical engineers are employed in diverse areas including but not limited to the energy and power industries, the automotive and aerospace industries, and industrial manufacturing.
 Mechanical Engineering graduates also have careers in medicine and medical device development, patent law, engineering and corporate management, forensic engineering, and engineering sales.

 Admission Requirements